CivicActions/accessibility/Onboarding.md

     * Write for your audience
     * Put general information first, with specialized information or exceptions to the general information later
     * Write short paragraphs and include only one topic in each paragraph
     * All of the above
+* Attach a screenshot of a WAVE or Accessibility Insights report of a government website.
+* What is a best practice to engage with clients and team members that have disabilities (select all that apply)
+    * Always speak loudly and make sure to over empahsize with your lips
+    * With deaf people, look at the interpreter, not the person who you are talking with
+    * Ask the person if there is anything you can do to communicate with them more effectively
+    * All of the above

 ### Trello card - join the #accessibility slack channel & report your score